DanielVNZ/ShowTextTrendsTest/README.md

 Thank you so much to StarQ, you have been an absolute legend with helping me.
 I couldn't have done it without you!!
 Also thanks for the new name idea!

 Download Here: https://mods.paradoxplaza.com/mods/113744/Windows/

+**1.3 - Released 2025-06-23**
+* Fixed snapping back to default location: Credit: OneRandomPlayer.
+* Added a help tooltip.
+* Made the resize button white to make it easier to see.